hazelgrove/artifact-popl17/README.md

-This repository summarizes the artifact submitted to the POPL 2017 Artifact Evaluation process.
+This repository summarizes the artifact submitted to the POPL 2017 Artifact Evaluation process for the paper "Hazelnut: A Bidirectionally Typed Structure Editor Calculus".

 There are two separate pieces to this artifact: